JujuAdams/Vinyl/docs/4.0/Positional.md

 |`top`    |        |                                                  |
 |`right`  |        |                                                  |
 |`bottom` |        |                                                  |

+Creates an emitter that occupies a rectangular region in your game world.
+This means that the listener position can be anywhere in the rectangle to hear sound played on the emitter at full volume at centred in the stereo field, and panning and falloff only occurs when the listener is outside the rectangle.

 !> Vinyl will automatically clean up unneeded emitters for you, but you should keep a reference to the created emitter and destroy it when it's no longer needed with `VinylEmitterDestroy()` to keep control over how and when that clean up occurs.